aaronlearns/ActorHello-wp/README.md

 # ActorHello-wp
 The ActorHello theme fit for Wordpress

-My original inspiration for this template came a few years ago.
-I was a new grad from drama school and I was trying to establish an online presence.
+My original inspiration for this template came a few years ago.\n I was a new grad from drama school and I was trying to establish an online presence.
 I felt that Wordpress was the best service, but they didn't have a theme for actors!
 So I surveyed my teachers and peers, asking them what they thought an actor's website should have,